 In our first tutorial, we built a simple yet effective login form using Gravity Forms.
 This form not only makes logging in a breeze but also keeps your website secure by ensuring only authorized users can access their accounts.

 Now, we’re going a step further.
 We understand that a complete user portal includes a way for new users to join and for existing users to manage their accounts.
 This brings us to our current mission: crafting a user registration form that’s user-friendly and technically sound.

-Part 2 – creating a simple register page
+Part 2 – Creating a Simple Registration Form

 Similarly to the previous form let’s go ahead and create a form with two simple fields:

 - Username (with the username CSS class assigned)

 - Email (with the email CSS class assigned)

 Following the pattern, we’ll need to setup two hooks:

 This hook fires before the form has been submitted, but after the values have been validated.
 Let’s see the code we’ve used for that part: This hook will do the following:

 - Sanitize and store the $_POST superglobal array submitted form fields in the corresponding variables